loda-lang/loda-programs/programs/oeis/list1.md

 * [A061536](http://oeis.org/A061536) ([program](061/A061536.asm)): a(1) = 1 and a(n) = a(n-1) + (the number of primes <= n) for n > 1.
 * [A061537](http://oeis.org/A061537) ([program](061/A061537.asm)): Product of unitary divisors of n.
 * [A061547](http://oeis.org/A061547) ([program](061/A061547.asm)): Number of 132 and 213-avoiding derangements of {1,2,...,n}.
+* [A061548](http://oeis.org/A061548) ([program](061/A061548.asm)): Numerator of probability that there is no error when average of n numbers is computed, assuming errors of +1, -1 are possible and they each occur with p = 1/4.
 * [A061549](http://oeis.org/A061549) ([program](061/A061549.asm)): Denominator of probability that there is no error when average of n numbers is computed, assuming errors of +1, -1 are possible and they each occur with p=1/4.
 * [A061550](http://oeis.org/A061550) ([program](061/A061550.asm)): a(n) = (2n+1)*(2n+3)*(2n+5).
 * [A061557](http://oeis.org/A061557) ([program](061/A061557.asm)): a(n) = (7*n+2)*C(n)/(n+2), where C(n) is the n-th Catalan number.